The Benefits of Reishi Mushrooms

 Antioxidant Status

 Many conditions of aging come down to oxidative damage and the way it wears the body down.
+Its components act as scavengers looking out for free radicals and eliminating them.
 As you may have heard Antioxidants are the main (natural) way to offset this damage and multiple tests have shown that extracts from Reishi’s fruiting bodies provide powerful antioxidant benefits.

 Drug Interactions